Once upon a time, there was a clown. His name was Hector. That he is a clown might suggests this will have a happy tone, doesn’t it?

 It was fifteen years before anything happened.
 I never forgot my sister; I never allowed myself to, but I also knew that I had to try and live my life somehow.
 I heard occasional rumours of missing children up and down the country, but I never paid too much attention – all it ended up doing was opening up old wounds.

-After a while, however, whispers started; they were merely whispers and rumours upon rumours, but they were there nonetheless.
+After a while, however, whispers started; they were merely rumours upon rumours, but they were there nonetheless.
 The children that disappeared always do so when the circus was in town, and it always followed the same pattern – their bedrooms were always left just as they had been the night before.

 It was this that had finally attracted my attention.
 The police had no hard evidence, but I suspected they were watching the circus residents closely as they finally came back into my home town after fifteen years.